developer-zebra/developer-zebra-site/src/mx/4-4/security/accessmgr/index.md

 >Select whether or not to add Packages to the "white" list.
 Adding an application to the "white" list using this parm does not allow the application to submit XML, that must be done using the separate parm "Add Packages and Allow to Submit XML".

->**Note:** It is important to understand that if an application uses the AccessMgr Feature Type to turn on Whitelisting, then that application will become subject to Whitelisting.
+>**Note:** It is important to understand that if an application uses the AccessMgr to turn on Whitelisting, then that application will become subject to Whitelisting.
 If the application does not add itself to the "white" list, then that application will no longer be allowed to run.
 Also, if such an application does not explicitly allow itself to submit XML, then it would not be able to alter the configuration once it was successfully applied.

 <div class="parm-table">
  <table>